stonybrook-lin539/main/source/04_representations/04_trees.md

 ::: exercise
 Explain step-by-step why it is the case that if there is exactly one $v$ such that $E^* v = \emptyset$ and $v E^* = V$, then the graph $G \is \tuple{V, E}$ is rooted.

+::: solution
+1. If there is exactly one $v$ such that $E^* v = \emptyset$, it indicates that there only exists one vertex with no in-degree.
+1. when a vertex with in-degree 0, it is a **source**.
+1. The source vertex also holds $v E^* = V$.
+This shows that for the same vertex, it has the out-degrees that reach to all other vertices in $E^*$ which is the transitive and reflexice closure of $E$.
+1. Since the graph $G \is \tuple{V, E}$ has exactly one source vertex and all other vertices can be reached from the source, this graph is rooted.

 :::

 ::: example